7 Home Seller Mistakes To Avoid When Choosing A Real Estate Agent

 Yet, a vital part of the marketing process of your home is actually the selection of the right real estate agent!

 In other words, choosing the wrong real estate agent will undoubtedly lead to financial & emotional headaches ahead!

-When choosing a real estate agent, there are a few major home seller mistakes to avoid, and we have lined them up for you:
+When choosing a real estate agent, there are a number of major home seller mistakes to avoid, and I have lined them up for you:

 Well, there are a few ways of looking at it:

 - Reduced commission means reduced marketing resources available to assist in getting your home sold.
 The potential marketing tools that agent suggested he’ll be using, will be substantially less than what a full commission agent could offer as part of his marketing strategy of your property.